 Our parish priest will be more than happy to answer any questions you may have following your visit.
 No question is dumb or irrelevant.

-Following the Sunday Divine Liturgy, you are invited to join us for “coffee hour.”
-During this time of fellowship you may wish to meet our parish Priest or other members of our parish.
+Following the Sunday Divine Liturgy, you are invited to join us for fellowship.
+During this time you may wish to meet our parish Priest, or other members of our parish.
 Some people may feel overwhelmed following their first experience of Orthodox worship and not wish to socialize — you are not expected to engage in social activities.

 Great Vespers (Evening prayers - Saturday nights at 5:00 P.M.) are usually 40-60 minutes in length.
 Matins (Morning prayers - Sunday mornings at 9:00 A.M., preceding Divine Liturgy) is about 1 hour in length.
 Divine Liturgy (Sunday – following Matins) is about 1 1/2 hours in length.